ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 ## Notation (optional)
 Generally, we have three components to a penalised regression model:

 1. The penalisation parameter.
-This is $\lambda$ in the lasso, gLasso, SGL, and SGS, and $\alpha$ in SLOPE, and $\sigma$ in gSLOPE.
+This is $\lambda$ in the lasso, gLasso, SGL, and SGS, $\alpha$ in SLOPE, and $\sigma$ in gSLOPE.
 This determines the degree of sparsity in a model.
 If the value is high, then few variables will be non-zero.
-This is only ever a single value defined once for the whole model.
+This is only ever a single value defined once for the whole model, although often we fit several models for different values of $\lambda$.
 2. The penalty weights.
 The lasso does not have penalty weights explicitly defined, because they are hidden as they are just 1 for each coefficient.
 As SLOPE and gSLOPE are adaptive, each variable/group has a different penalty weight, defined as $\lambda_i$.
-For SGS, as there is more notation, the penalty weights are set to $v$ for variables and $w$ for groups.
+For SGS, as there are additional components needing notation, the penalty weights are set to $v$ for variables and $w$ for groups.
 3. The balance parameter (only for models with more than one penalty function).
-For SGL and SGS, this is $\alpha$ and it defines the 'balance' between the two types of penalties used (the lasso and group lasso for SGL).
+For SGL and SGS, this is $\alpha$ and it defines the 'balance' between the two types of penalties used (the lasso and group lasso for SGL, and SLOPE and gSLOPE for SGS).

 The notation used in this chapter has been done to make it consistent with that used in the R functions.